jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 "Ground to Silver Bat," Rangi cuts in on the radio.
 "We have a reading in the refugees, on bearing three-two-two.
 Infrared should detect them."
 He's right.
 I see them.

-I circle the reef a couple of times, both to make sure I can see how bad they have it and so they understand that I'm here to help rather than make their situation worse.
+I circle the reef a couple of times, both to make sure I can see how bad they have it, and so they understand that I'm here to help rather than make their situation worse.
 I come in low behind them to launch the raft, watching it expand a good mile away from anybody, so that it doesn't do more harm than good *and* gives me some space to make sure this towing scheme will work.

 Touching down on the ocean's surface, I find a speed to drag the raft around and bring the raft to the reef.
 When half the group is aboard the raft, so that we don't overload it and risk more lives, I slowly make my way to the shore.